Mobvista Subsidiary, Mintegral, Announces a More Unified Brand Identity

 - 1860.HK

 GUANGZHOU, China, Aug.
-30, 2022 /PRNewswire/ -- Mobvista (HK:1860) subsidiary, Mintegral, today revealed an updated brand identity to better unify it with the Mobvista brand family.
+31, 2022 /PRNewswire/ -- Mobvista (HK:1860) subsidiary, Mintegral, today revealed an updated brand identity to unify it with the Mobvista brand family better.
 Since its launch in 2016, Mintegral has grown to become a top 5 global programmatic advertising platform, consistently ranking in the top 5 for user acquisition and monetization from third-party measurement platforms.

 The Mintegral brand redesign aims to better reflect Mobvista's vision of providing global app developers and advertisers with a unified marketing technology ecosystem.
 The Mobvista family has grown rapidly in the market, with Mintegral's programmatic platform becoming an innovator in the industry.